ome/bio-formats-documentation/sphinx/users/octave/index.rst

 ---------

 To use a newer version of Bio-Formats, repeat the install instructions.
-Do not follow the Matlab instructions.
+Do not follow the MATLAB instructions.